PauseAI/pauseai-website/src/posts/xrisk.md

 ## Why most goals are bad news for humans

 We can't predict _what_ the AI will want (it depends on how it is programmed, how it is trained).
-However, we can [mathematically prove](https://arxiv.org/pdf/1912.01683.pdf) what a rational machine will need for _virtually any goal_:
+However, we can [mathematically prove](https://arxiv.org/pdf/1912.01683.pdf) what a rational machine will pursue for _virtually any goal_:

 - **Maximizing its resources**.
-Think about energy, computers to run on or materials.
+Think about more energy, more computers to run on or access to more materials.
+If a rational AI can use all energy of the planet to get a little bit closer to its goal, it will prefer that to using only a little bit of energy.
 - **Ensuring its own survival**.
-This includes humans not turning the AI off.
+This means the AI will not want humans to turn it off, as it could no longer achieve its goals.
+This means the AI might conclude that humans are a threat to its existence if we can turn it off.
 - **Preserving its goals**.
-This includes humans not making changes to the AI.
+This means the AI will not want humans to modify its code, because that could change its goals.

 This is called [instrumental convergence](https://www.youtube.com/watch?v=ZeecOKBus3Q), and it is at the core of what AI safety researchers are worried about.
 A superintelligent thing that wants to take over all materials it can get, and wants to ensure its own existence is a very dangerous combination.